 A Solo Stove Bonfire Alternative - Maybe...

 We considered the very similar smokeless fire pit, the Breeo Fire Pit for this category since it was made in America, it has a three-year warranty, and they offer a cooking grate, though the grate is expensive.

-However, the Solo Stove won out for its size choices and the lighter weight of the large bonfire model, being 24 lbs less than the prohibitively heavy 44 lb Breeo, pictured below.
+However, the Solo Stove won out for its size choices and the lighter weight of the large bonfire model, being 24 pounds less than the prohibitively heavy 44 pound Breeo, pictured below.

-So, we put our Solo Stove Bonfire review as #1, but if weight isn't an issue for you, you can consider the Breeo.
+So, we put our Solo Stove Bonfire review as #1, but if weight isn't an issue for you, you could consider the Breeo.

 Breeo Fire Pit Manufacturer's Introduction

 Breeo Fire Pit specs (very similar to Solo Stove Bonfire except heavier and slightly larger):

 - 304 Stainless Steel Construction (same as Solo Stove Bonfire)

 - Dimensions: 22" wide (diameter) x 16" tall